The Raw Shark Texts: Plot summary

 Eric Sanderson wakes up with no memory of who he is or any past experiences.
 He is told by a psychologist that he has a dissociative condition known as fugue but a trail of written clues purporting to be from his pre-amnesiac self describe a more fantastic and sinister explanation for his lack of memories.
 According to these, he has activated a conceptual shark called a Ludovician which "feeds on human memories and the intrinsic sense of self" and is relentlessly pursuing him and will eventually erase his personality completely.

 When the Ludovician attacks Eric Sanderson, he decides to go in search of a doctor named Trey Fidorous, identified by the letters from his previous self, in the hope he may be able to help to explain what happened to him and how to defeat the shark.
 Eric travels through Britain in search of clues and is contacted by a mysterious figure called Mr. Nobody, who is part of a megalomaniac network intelligence called Mycroft Ward.
 Mr. Nobody attempts to subdue and control Eric but Eric manages to escape with the help of an associate of Fidorous named Scout.
 Scout takes Eric to meet Fidorous, travelling through un-space (an underground network of empty warehouses and unused cellars).
 They begin a romantic relationship during the journey but Eric feels betrayed when he discovers that Scout has brought him to Fidorous to use him as bait for the shark in the hope of destroying Ward.

 With their help Fidorous builds a conceptual shark-hunting boat and they sail out on a conceptual ocean.
 After a battle with the shark they throw a laptop hooked up to the Mycroft Ward database into its mouth, destroying both Ward and the shark.
 Eric and Scout remain in the conceptual universe while Eric's dead body is discovered back in the real world.

-Themes and cultural references

-Jaws

-The plot of Jaws is referenced extensively and fully acknowledged by the characters in the book, who view it through the device of the conceptual becoming real.
-The climax of the novel follows the events in the film in detail, highlighting the sense of determinism and post-modern self-awareness.

-Kung Fu

-There is a passage which draws on the traditional legend of the all-powerful martial arts master defeating better armed and more numerous opponents, in which writing the characters for various fighting forms defeats the opponents using the forms themselves.

-Casablanca

-A postcard with a still from the film Casablanca is received by Dr Randle from an (apparently) deceased Eric Sanderson.
-The author has described Casablanca as his favourite love story.